Keyboard shortcuts

 File written to "public.key"

-The get subcommand provides read access to records.
-There is a singular and plural subcommand for each managed object type.
-Type the get subcommand without any additional parameters for the comprehensive list:
+The get command provides read access to a single record.
+Type the get command without any additional parameters for the comprehensive list:

 $ onprem get